12 Best Portable Generators of 2026, Lab-Tested and Reviewed

 Best Portable Generators to Power Your Home

-These workhorses provide 7,000 to more than 8,000 watts of power, so they can power most or all of your essential appliances during an outage, but they usually weigh upward of 200 pounds.
-If you get one of these generators, you’ll probably want to have an electrician install a transfer switch, which allows you to plug the generator into your electrical panel and power hardwired appliances like a water heater or a well pump.
-Prices for these models generally range from just under $1,000 to $2,300.
+These workhorses provide 7,000 to more than 8,000 watts of power, so they can power most or all of your essential appliances during an outage, but they usually weigh 200 pounds or more.
+If you get one of them, you’ll probably want to have an electrician install a transfer switch, which allows you to plug the generator into your electrical panel and power hardwired appliances like a water heater or well pump.
+Prices for these models generally range from just under $850 to $2,300.

 Best Portable Generators for Small Houses, Boats, and RVs